6th Memphis officer relieved of duty in Nichols arrest

 Jones said he believes more officers should be disciplined.

-The five fired officers were part of the so-called Scorpion unit, which taregeted violent criminals in certain areas.
+The five fired officers and Hemphill were part of the so-called Scorpion unit, which targeted violent criminals in high-crime areas.
 Davis, the police chief, said Saturday that the unit has been disbanded.

 Nichols’ funeral service is scheduled for Wednesday at a Memphis church.